 One does not have to buy the property in one go while buying an under-construction property.
 Mostly, in the case of buying an under-construction property, the builder lets you pay the amount in scheduled phases, considering the stages of construction.
 This puts the buyer at ease, knowing the payment can be completed gradually while not putting as big a dent in your pocket.

 With all being said, it is concluded that both under-construction property and existing property have their respective pros and cons.
-If cost is your primary concern, however, an investment in a property under construction is a better bet.
+However, investment in a property under construction is a better bet if cost is your primary concern.